How To Rebrand Fiat-Chrysler Automobiles: SRT

-The SRT Circuit is the entry level 2+2 sports car of the lineup.
+The SRT Circuit is the entry-level 2+2 sports car of the lineup.
 Mid-engine, the car would be dealing with everything from the low end of the sports car spectrum (ex: Mazda Miata, Toyota 86) to the Middle (ex: Toyota Supra, Nissan 370Z NISMO) to the top of the spectrum (ex: BMW M2 Competition, Lotus Evora 400).
 Trim levels start with the Circuit S, packing a 210 HP 2.0L I4.
-Above that is the Circuit GT, making 260 HP from a Twin-Turbo 2.0L I4.
-The Circuit GTE slots above that as an all-electric, 300 HP sports car, however, it is only available with an 8-speed automatic transmission.
+Above that is the Circuit GT, making 260 HP from a Turbocharged 2.0L I4.
+The Circuit GTE slots above that as an all-electric, 300 HP sports car, with a 2-speed transmission.
 It’s also the first car to receive hand-me-downs from the Tomahawk X Hypercar.
 The Circuit GTS introduces a 3.0L Twin-turbo V6 to the mix, making 380 HP.
 The range-topping GTX trim makes 410 HP from a 5.0L HEMI V8.
 All trim levels except for the GTE come with an optional manual transmission.

 The SRT Neon fills the fast sedan & Hot-Hatch categories with a flash in the pan of insanity.
-Available with a Twin-Turbo 3.0L V6, the GT trim makes 380 HP.
-A 5.0L HEMI V8 making 410 HP available on the GTS trim levels rounds out the trim levels.
+Available with a Turbocharged 2.0L I4, the GT trim makes 380 HP.
+A Turbocharged 2.0L I4 making 424 HP available on the GTS trim levels rounds out the trim levels.
+This would also make the Neon the most powerful hot-hatch ever.
 A 6-speed manual or an 8-speed automatic is the available transmissions.
-Sadly, this is a two-year thing, with the V8 getting replaced by a boosted version of the 3.0L V6.
-The current V6 gets replaced by a Twin-Turbo I4, making the current cars, especially the V8, an instant collector's item and a rare gem.
+A limited-run, Neon coupe also becomes a thing, staying in the lineup for two years and becoming an instant collector's item.

 There are also SUVs on the lineup.
-The smallest SUV on the lineup, the SRT Scamp has two trim levels, the base GT packing a Twin-Turbo 3.0L V6.
+The smallest SUV on the lineup, the SRT Scamp has two trim levels, the base GT packing a Turbo 2.0L I4.
 Making 380 HP, it’s mated to an 8-speed automatic transmission.
-The GTS trim above this makes 410 HP from a 5.0L HEMI V8.
-The SRT Turismo is the SUV above the Scamp, packing two powerful HEMI V8’s.
-The base trim GT makes 490 HP from a 6.0L HEMI V8 mated to an 8-speed automatic.
-The GTS trim comes with a 6.0L Twin-Turbo HEMI V8 making 560 HP, also mated to an 8-speed automatic.
-Above the Turismo is the SRT Howler, available in GT trim with a 6.0L HEMI V8 making 490 HP.
+The GTS trim above this makes 424 HP from a turbocharged 2.0L I4.
+The SRT Howler is the SUV above the Scamp, packing two powerful HEMI V8’s.
+The base trim GT makes 484 HP from a 6.0L HEMI V8 mated to an 8-speed automatic.
+The GTS trim comes with a 6.0L Twin-Turbo HEMI V8 making 525 HP, also mated to an 8-speed automatic.
+Above the Howler is the SRT Fury, available in GT trim with a 6.0L HEMI V8 making 595 HP.
 The GTS trim makes 727 HP via a Twin-Turbo "Hot V" 6.2L HEMI V8.
 The SRT Fury is the largest SUV in the lineup, also the fastest.
-It uses the same engine in the SRT Howler GTS, but boosted power to 777 HP.
-These SUV’s would collectively compete with the Mercedes-AMG GLA45, BMW X3 & X5 M.
+These SUV’s would collectively compete with the Mercedes-AMG GLA45, BMW X3 M & X5 M.